What are Tooth Crowns and Dental Bridges?

 WHAT DOES GETTING PORCELAIN VENEERS INVOLVE?

-Two visits to Dr. Giaquinto are typically necessary for receiving veneers.
+Two visits to Dr. Giaquinto are typically necessary for receiving porcelain veneers in Albuquerque.
 Dr. Giaquinto will prep your teeth by lightly buffing and shaping them so there is room for the thickness of the veneer.
 Little or no anesthesia is necessary for this process.
 During this first appointment, Dr. Giaquinto will also take a mold of your teeth and will help you choose the appropriate color/shade.

 When you come in for the second visit, your teeth will be cleansed to ensure a long-lasting bond.
 After this cleansing, a bonding cement is applied between the tooth and the veneer, and a special light beam is used to harden and set the bond.

-Careful and regular flossing, brushing and dental visits are necessary to increase the life of your veneers.
+Careful and regular flossing, brushing and dental visits are necessary to increase the life of your porcelain veneers in Rio Rancho.
 You will receive basic care instructions after the procedure is finished.

 STYLES OF SMILES FOR VENEERS

 There are many different types of styles of smiles each patient can choose from when they consider improving their smile with cosmetic dentistry.
-Dr. David Giaquinto will help you decide what design you would like for your dental veneers.
+Dr. David Giaquinto will help you decide what design you would like for your dental veneers in Albuquerque.
 There are many different types of smiles you can choose from.

 DENTAL VENEERS – THE DIAGNOSTIC WAXUP